 DHA is not homogeneously distributed in tissues and cells, and, based on the amounts present, it is possible to identify two tissue classes: high-DHA tissues and low-DHA tissues.

-- Some cells and tissues contain high amounts of docosahexaenoic acid, often up to almost 50% of the moles of all acyl chains.
+- Some cells and tissues contain high amounts of docosahexaenoic acid, often up to almost 50 percent of the moles of all acyl chains.
 Examples are the rod outer segment of the retina, neurons, and sperms.
 These cells contain so much DHA that, in their membranes, phospholipids with the fatty acid both in sn-1 and sn-2 position are common.
 And it should be pointed out that, in these cells, DHA levels are not affected by diet.

 DHA is the most abundant PUFA in the brain, and numerous studies point out that such levels are essential for optimal function of neurons and retina.
 Docosahexaenoic acid accretion in the central nervous system occurs during the developmental stage, mainly due to the molecule synthesized in the liver or derived from diet.
 However, as previously seen, DHA can also be synthesized in the astrocytes.